 - 84.1.
-For the purpose of subclause 84.2, a Community Organisation is an organisation involved with out of home care and adoption of children and young people, e.g. - (a) a member of the ACT Together consortium; - (b) Marymead; or - (c) similar organisations based outside the ACT. - 84.2.
+For the purpose of subclause 84.2, a Community Organisation is an organisation involved with out of home care and adoption of children and young people, for example: - (a) a member of the ACT Together consortium. - (b) Mary mead; or - (c) A similar organisation based outside the ACT. - 84.2.
 For the purposes of subclause 84.3, a Concurrency Care Foster Care Program involves a Community Organisation placing a child with foster carers while restoration to the birth family is explored.
 If restoration is not achieved, the foster carers have an opportunity to care for the child permanently.
 The Primary Care Giver in such an arrangement is required by the Community Organisation to take a minimum of 12 month leave to stabilise the placement of the child. - 84.3.
-Notwithstanding clause 83Error!
-Reference source not found., an employee who provides foster care under a Concurrency Care Foster Care Program, in accordance with arrangements approved by the Community Services Directorate, will be entitled to apply for Adoption or Permanent Care Leave under clause 82, as if they had a permanent caring responsibility.
+Notwithstanding clause 83, an employee who provides foster care under a Concurrency Care Foster Care Program, in accordance with arrangements approved by the Community Services Directorate, will be entitled to apply for Adoption or Permanent Care Leave under clause 82, as if they had a permanent caring responsibility.
 Such employees will not be entitled to leave under clause 83.